fenago/react-graphql-course/md/lab_2.md

 Express.js, we need to run the `applyMiddleware` function provided by the initialized Apollo Server and avoid using the `app.use` function of Express.js.
 Apollo automatically binds itself to the `/graphql` path because it is the default option.
-You could also include a `path` parameter if you want it to respond from a custom route.

 Two things are missing now: the schema and the resolvers.
 The schema is next on our to-do list.